BrianV1/Archivizm/README.md

 ## Functionality;
-  - List Devices in Table
+  - List devices in table
   - Choose one/multiple devices to view
   - View a live feed of readable data recieved from device